GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

          variants.
       *  GA4GH Search: deeper searches into datasets for selecting cohorts.
       *  GA4GH WES: Workflow Execution Service that run analysis pipelines.
-      *  GA4GH DRS: Data Respository Service that can locate copies of data in cloud.
+      *  GA4GH DRS: Data Repository Service that can locate copies of data in cloud.

 ## Benefits of Passports